 Cookies used by our service providers

 We use Google Analytics to analyse the use of the Scholarcy Website, Scholarcy Library, and the Scholarcy Extension.
+None of this data is shared and we do not use this data for marketing or advertising purposes.

 Anonymised, aggregated Google Analytics data on Scholarcy Website, Scholarcy Library, and the Scholarcy Extension page views are retained for 14 months and then deleted.